-Jharkhand HC Grants Pre-Arrest Bail to Brother-in-Law in Matrimonial Row
+Jharkhand HC Grants Anticipatory Bail to brother-in-law in matrimonial row

 Mukut Bhagat v.
 State of Jharkhand